lrybak/domoticz-airly/README.md

 ## Installation
 * Make sure your Domoticz instance supports Domoticz Plugin System - see more https://www.domoticz.com/wiki/Using_Python_plugins
-* Register at https://apiportal.airly.eu/ and get your API key
+* Register at https://developer.airly.eu/ and get your free API key
 * Get plugin data into DOMOTICZ/plugins directory
 ```
 cd YOUR_DOMOTICZ_PATH/plugins